 We aware of the challenges our organisational members are facing.
 We have produced general guidance which we hope will be helpful to OMs and the continuation of their work.

-We are mindful of the challenges all our organisational members are facing and continuing to manage as lockdown and social distancing continues.
+We are mindful of the challenges our organisational members are facing and continuing to manage as lockdown and social distancing continues.

-It’s vital that we do what we can to support you through these unprecedented, and exceptional times.
 We have produced some general guidance and responses to common queries received which you can find on this page

 We would like to reassure you that our regulatory standards and policies are designed to be interpreted with a reasonable amount of flexibility.
 Along with other professional bodies and regulators, we encourage you to use your professional judgement to assess risk to deliver your operations safely, whilst remaining informed by any government guidance and the values and principles set out in our professional standards.

 We would like to recommend that guidance to all of our members could be framed in terms of supporting the therapist and organisational members to think about the situation and what’s needed.
 We should, as much as possible, accommodate the rapidly changing nature of technology and digital communications for this difficult time.

 As seems to be our mantra these days – be pragmatic, be flexible, reduce risk, be safe.

 We would encourage you to consider the following: